96boards/documentation/ConsumerEdition/HiKey960/HardwareDocs/HardwareUserManual.md

 ### UART {3/6}

 - The 96Boards specifications calls for a 4-wire UART implementation, UART0 and an optimal second 2-wire UART, UART1 on the Low Speed Expansion Connector.
-- The HiKey960 Development Board implements UART3 as a 4-wire UART that connects directly to the MT6797 SoC.
+- The HiKey960 Development Board implements UART3 as a 4-wire UART that connects directly to the main SoC.
 These signals are driven at 1.8V.
-- The HiKey960 Development Board implements UART6 as a 2-wire UART that connects directly to the MT6797 SoC.
+- The HiKey960 Development Board implements UART6 as a 2-wire UART that connects directly to the main SoC.
 These signals are driven at 1.8V.

 ### I2C {0/1}